rikschennink/rikschennink.nl/_posts/2014-10-09-fronteers-2014-recap.md

 - Performance
 ---

+A quick list based recap of what was said during Fronteers 2014.

 Links to the presentations will be added as they come available.
 I’ll update the content with references to resources and photos in the coming days.

 ## Day 1